 It's not a good idea to start with "your issue" or "my issue."
 It's a dynamic that impacts both spouses' sex lives and is created by both parties.
 Intimacy is not an issue for couples with a sexual difficulties as long as they know what works best for them and communicate effectively.

 It's essential to get it properly at the correct time

 Choose your moment wisely when discussing a sexual issue; don't bring it up when you are in a sexual situation (or about to be), and stay away from moments when you and your spouse are tired, harried, preoccupied, or moody.
 Avoid initiating the topic.

 In particular, if the issue has been on their minds, don't just throw it at them without warning.
 Anger about a lack of sexual desire might manifest in sarcastic words and other unhelpful behavior.
 Let them know that you care about them and that this constructive chat will benefit your relationship by finding an appropriate meeting time.
-You can contact to a Sex health doctor for any sexual problem.
+You can contact to a Sex health doctor in Faridabad for any sexual problem.

 A popular query is, 'How soon should I notify a new partner that I have an issue?'

 If you have a sexual issue that makes you feel vulnerable, it is understandable that you may not want to reveal it early on in the dating culture.
 Depending on the nature of the problem and the potential ramifications for your relationship, you should choose how and when to bring it up.
 The most important thing is maintaining self-confidence and self-esteem while acting honestly and honestly.